sweeneyyy/whereabouts/README.md

 * Bootstrap
 * Live site on [Heroku](https://whereabouts-js.herokuapp.com/)

+## User Stories
+* When you are thinking of ideas for your next travel adventure and would like to create a vision board to get excited and inpsired.
+The search uses the Tumblr API by tagged posts.
+* You already have a trip planned and would like to save ideas, packing lists, reminders in your personal notebooks.

 ## Approach Taken
 Planned out the steps in Trello - labeled by sprint